 In the context of a doctoral degree program, the residency requirement refers to either:

-- A minimum number of credits or semesters that must be completed at the degree-granting institution
+- A minimum number of credits or semesters that must be completed through the degree-granting institution

 - A minimum duration during which the degree candidate must be enrolled full-time at the degree-granting institution